-I don't mind if you tape record the class.
-But there are .mp3 files from previous years, and I make a videotape of most of the classes.
-I don't mind if you come in late for some good reason (or if you must leave, e.g., for a doctor's appointment), but out of courtesy to your fellow classmates and me, do your best to be in your seat and ready to go when the appointed hour arrives.
+I don't mind if you record the class.
+But my own system of recording classes will usually suffice.
+I don't mind if you come in late for some good reason (or if you must leave early), e.g., for a doctor's appointment), but out of courtesy to your fellow classmates and me, do your best to be in your seat and ready to go when the appointed hour arrives.
 If you do need to leave early, pick a seat near the door.